armory/docs/content/en/docs/armory-admin/policy-engine-enable/_index.md

 title: Policy Engine for Armory Enterprise
 linkTitle: Policy Engine
 description: >
   Enable the Policy Engine to enforce policies on your Armory Enterprise instance.
-Policies are written in OPA and can help you make sure that best practices are followed.
+Policiescan help you make sure that best practices are followed by preventing pipelines from being saved or running if they do not meet requirements that you outline.
+This page includes how to deploy and configure an OPA sever, which the Policy Engine requires.
 aliases:
   - /docs/plugin-guide/plugin-policy-engine/
 ---